iszczesniak/cpp/memory/index.md

 function by reference.
 Initialization makes the parameter a name (an alias) for the argument data.

-The example below shows how to accept an argument by value or by reference.
+The example below shows how to accept an argument either by value or by reference.

 ```cpp
 {% include_relative args.cc %}